In the journey towards a new COVID normal, there have been many questions about how the University will continue to keep our community safe.

 - The University requires face masks in some learning and teaching activities to facilitate close learning arrangements in line with the University’s safety obligations.
 Your educator or supervisor will inform you if this is the case.

-- Face masks must be worn for seven days after completing isolation and when you are a close contact.
+- Face masks must be worn for five days after completing isolation and when you are a close contact.

 - For all other activities, face masks are encouraged and welcome, especially when you cannot physically distance.

 If you have a medical exemption, let your educator or supervisor know.

 Face masks are available from iconnect, Campus Security and on the intercampus shuttle service.

 What do I do if I have COVID-19 or like symptoms?

 Due to the current high level of COVID-19 within our communities in recent weeks, it is critically important that you do not attend campus if unwell.
 Please, get tested, isolate and follow Queensland Health directions.

 Do not come to campus if you are a close contact and have COVID-19 symptoms.
 Further information for close contacts can be found at Queensland Health.
 Please reach out to UniSQ Safety if you would like to discuss specific scenarios.

 If you develop symptoms on campus, please consider the safety of your friends and colleagues, leave campus and get tested.